-B.12 Toll Zone Buildings (Building) General Requirements
+B.12 Toll Zone Vaults (Building) General Requirements

-The Design RBOC Work includes design, engineering, fabrication, delivery and erection of Toll Zone Buildings (Building), site work for the Zone Building, paving, curb and gutters, drainage, footers and pads, cabinet concrete pads not included in the Design Build DB Contractor or Developer contracts, electrical work, electric services to the Building, conduit duct banks for electric and fiber optic communication and associated junction boxes necessary for the infrastructure as needed for a fully functional tolling system.
-All work will be performed in accordance with the standard specifications of Indiana and Kentucky as applicable to the location of the installation.
+The Design RBOC Work includes design, engineering, fabrication, delivery and erection of Toll Zone Vaults (Building), site work for the Zone Vault, footers and pad, cabinet concrete pads not included in the Design Build or Developer contracts, electrical work, electric services to the vault, conduit duct banks for electric and fiber optic communication and associated junction boxes necessary for the infrastructure as needed for a fully functional tolling system.

-The RBOC shall coordinate with the Design-Build DB Contractor and The Developer for all facets of the final design and construction of the AET Toll as needed for a fully functional tolling system.
-Some information contained within this AET Toll Zone scope of work and the AET Reference Drawings is typical and may not be applicable for the specific tolling system provided by the RBOC.
-The RBOC shall coordinate with the Design-Build DB Contractor and Developer and shall consider all local conditions and proposed tolling equipment and produce the best possible fully engineered design for conduits, boxes and pads to support the tolls integration.
+The RBOC shall coordinate with the Design-Build Contractor and The Developer for all facets of the final design and construction of the AET Toll as needed for a fully functional tolling system.
+Some information contained within this AET Toll Zone scope of work and the AET Standard Drawings is typical and may not be applicable for the specific tolling system provided by the RBOC.
+The RBOC shall coordinate with the Design-Build Contractor and Developer and shall consider all local conditions and proposed tolling equipment and produce the best possible fully engineered design for conduits, boxes and pads to support the tolls integration.
 Accurate record drawings shall be provided to Joint Board at the completion of work indicating all infrastructure elements installed with locations indicated on the record set of drawings.
-Provide the Joint Board with four (4) sets of keys to each door and cabinet as alternative method of entry if the card system is inactive.
 Provide the Joint Board with a binder containing equipment installation/maintenance manuals, warranty information, etc. for all installed equipment; provide electronic (soft) copies All such materials on CD or DVD with the binder.